gdubicki/dynamotd/README.md

 ## How-to

-Download the single binary from released.
+Download the single binary from the releases.

 Add it to your system as a dynamic MOTD by following one of these great guides:
 * [Ubuntu/Debian](https://ownyourbits.com/2017/04/05/customize-your-motd-login-message-in-debian-and-ubuntu/),